 State implementation of these federal laws may vary.
 Generally, when sex offenders register with local law enforcement, that information is given to the public in the offenders’ areas.
 This may include school boards or principals, neighbors and child care facilities near where the registered sex offender lives and works.
 The public may also view the sex-offender registry for some states on the Internet or at local police departments.
 Additionally, some states have mandatory sex-offender notification processes.
 Neighbors, businesses, and schools in the offender’s geographic area may be notified of his or her name, address, and vocation.
 The notification process and length of time an offender must register varies from state to state.
 However, generally, if you must register as a sex offender, your community will have access to your identity, address, and sex-offender classification.
 If you have been charged with a sexual offense, contact Criminal Defense Attorney William Butler as soon as possible.

 Secure Legal Counsel

 Sex offender registries and notification are important for community protection from violent predators.
 However, in the drive for safety, some lesser offenses may be included and this can have devastating consequences.
-If you are facing sexual-assault charges, you need to speak with experienced, aggressive Criminal Defense Attorney William M. Butler, Jr. For immediate assistance, call him at 502-582-2020, or contact him via email to schedule your initial confidential consultation.
+If you are facing sexual-assault charges, you need to speak with experienced, aggressive Criminal Defense Attorney William M. Butler, Jr. He has skillfully defended thousands of clients, for over 33 years, compiling an impressive record of positive results, and he can defend you too.
+For immediate assistance, call him at 502-582-2020, or contact him via email to schedule your initial confidential consultation.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.